Using VS Code on the Cluster

 Microsoft's Visual Studio Code (aka VS Code) is a popular source code editor and development environment with support for many different programming languages.
 VS Code software includes a tool called VS Code Server that acts as a gateway from the VS Code session on your computer to the cluster so you execute your code on the cluster from within your VS Code session.

-Below, we will demonstrate three different methods for connecting to VS Code Server and launching jobs on the clusters.
-It is recommended that you use one of the first two options (Open OnDemand or Registered Tunnels), as they provide better performance.
-However, SSH access to nova-vscode is also available for those who need it.
+Below, we will demonstrate two methods for connecting to VS Code Server and launching jobs on the clusters.
+SSH access to nova-vscode will no longer be available.

 Running VS Code from Open OnDemand